hopedeveloper08/hopedeveloper08/README.md

 ## Summary

-Python developer with 1+ years of experience in developing web applications, APIs, and microservices.
-Proficient in python and back-end development using Django, with experience in RESTful services and databases.
+Django developer with 1+ years of experience in developing web applications, APIs, and microservices.
+Proficient in python and back-end development using Django, with experience in RESTful services with DRF and databases.
 Passionate about clean, maintainable, test code and best practices in software development. familiar with machine learning.

 ---